-Tomar is a beautiful city located in the Centre of Portugal, a city that will take you to the time of the Knights Templar, of kings and queens.
+Tomar is a beautiful city located in Central Portugal, a city that will take you to the time of the Knights Templar, of kings and queens.
 In this article, you’ll discover everything this city has to offer, from its natural beauty to its cultural and architectural richness – among others, discover the amazing castle and Convent of Christ!

 Also known as the “Knights Templar city” (“cidade dos Templários”), Tomar has earned this title after the conquest of these lands from the Moors by the first king of Portugal, D. Afonso Henriques.